minecow135/splatoon-calendar/README.md

     ports:
       - "8104:80" # first number is port on the server. change this if needed
     volumes:
       - /var/www/splatoon-calendar/web:/var/www/html # first location is on the machine running docker. change this if needed.
-THIS SHOULD ALWAYS BE SAME AS VOLUME IN NODE + /web
+THIS SHOULD ALWAYS BE SAME AS VOLUME IN NODE CONTAINER + /web
 ```